What happens next after Queen’s death? A day-by-day schedule

 The public may get the chance to file past the Queen’s coffin at a mini lying in state in St Giles’.

-The House of Commons and the House of Lords are expected to come together in Westminster for a Motion of Condolence, which the King could attend.
+The House of Commons and the House of Lords are expected to come together in Westminster for a Motion of Condolence, which the King is expected to attend.

 After leaving England and visiting Scotland, Charles will at some stage travel to the other countries of the UK – Wales and Northern Ireland – known as Operation Spring Tide.